Anne Lagacé Dowson: Radio career

 She was a daily presence on the Radio-Canada radio program Sans Préliminaires with Franco Nuovo.
 She has been a member of a weekly politics panel on Radio-Canada's flagship television newscast Le Téléjournal with Jean-François Lisée, Liza Frulla and Tasha Kheiriddin, hosted by Céline Galipeau.

 Anne was the first ever Anglophone spokesperson for the Festival International du Film sur l'Art in Montreal, the biggest festival of films on art in the world.

 From September 2009 to August 2011, she hosted a Saturday afternoon show on CJAD-AM in Montreal.
 She now participates in the Tommy Schnurmacher Show as a member of the Gang of Four, and does a weekly column on politics on the drive show with Aaron Rand.

 Her column about Anglo Quebec entitled "Bloke Nation" appeared in the entertainment weekly Hour Community.

-In 2015, she has been the guest host for the noontime Barry Morgan Show when Barry is on vacation on Montreal's CJAD 800 AM radio.
+In 2015, she was the guest host for the noontime Barry Morgan Show when Barry was on vacation on Montreal's CJAD 800 AM radio.